 And just 10 percent of workers make minimal use of the internet on the job.

-Today we’re in the early days of an emerging next new normal for work and life in which we won’t have to go it alone if an AI can help.
+Today we’re in the early days of an emerging next new normal in which we won’t have to go it alone if an AI can help.

 At current course and speed, this means at a minimum the type of Generative AI (“GenAI” for short) provided by Large Language Models (LLMs).
 OpenAI’s ChatGPT, Microsoft’s Copilot, and Google’s Gemini are examples of LLM-powered GenAI apps.